ryanli633/ECE_219/Project_4/submission/README.txt

    scikit-learn: 0.24.2.
 This worked for all the models and questions up until we had to use BayesSearchCV in Questions 24-26.
 The latest version of
    scikit-optimize: 0.8.1 had an issue with the variable iid=True, which has been deprecated in scikit-learn.0.24.2.
+This issue has been acknowledged by the maintainers of scikit-optimize and they supposedly merged a fix for this.
+   However, as of May 30, 2021, there were still people commenting on their Github page that they were still having problems with this.
 In order to get BayesSearchCV working we had to revert to older versions of software.
    We ended up using:
    scikit-learn: 0.23.2
    scikit-optimize: 0.8.0
-   You can revert your version of scikit-learn using the commmand: python -m pip install scikit-learn==0.23.2
+   You can revert your version of scikit-learn using the commmand: python -m pip install scikit-learn==0.23.2 python -m pip install scikit-optimize==0.8.0

 If you run into any issues, it may be that you need to install certain packages (scikit-learn, nltk, numpy, pandas, etc.) in your python environment before